-Determine how long it will take your special representative and the new club officers tc organize the charter presentation meeting. $\Box$ Communicate any ideas to your special representative heyond those presented l in chant to

-☐ Communicate any ideas to your special representative, beyond those presented in chapter 6, that you want to incorporate into the charter presentation meeting.

-☐ Discuss with your special representative the dissemination of a news release to the local media.
+- Determine how long it will take your special representative and the new club officers to organize the charter presentation meeting. - Communicate any ideas to your special representative, beyond those presented in chapter 6, that you want to incorporate into the charter presentation meeting. - Discuss with your special representative the dissemination of a news release to the local media.